 2. Share Relatable Student Stories Through Video

-Most universities invest in formal recruitment videos.
+When it comes to marketing strategies for universities, most educational institutions invest in formal recruitment videos.
 This is definitely a worthy marketing tool.
 However, the American Marketing Association points out,

 Marketers are under pressure to make their institutions shine, but keep in mind that videos that are too polished may not be as appealing to your audience as a genuine, authentic delivery.

 Consider how you might incorporate shorter, more casual videos for different social media platforms.
-They won’t need the big budget and they’ll come across as more relatable for students.
+They won’t need the big-budget and they’ll come across as more relatable for students.
 For example, on the Hashtag Higher Ed podcast, Temple University shared that some of their greatest successes in video marketing came from simple, user-generated content.
 They have students vlogging about their day once a week on YouTube.

 Temple University has several students who offer a glimpse of their daily life by vlogging on YouTube.
 Video marketing doesn’t have to be big budget to create a big impact.
 It’s about being relatable.